pypeit/PypeIt/doc/help/pypeit_setup_coadd2d.rst

     positional arguments:
       pypeit_file           PypeIt reduction file

-    options:
+    optional arguments:
-      -h, --help            show this help message and exit --keep_par            Do not propagate any parameters from the pypeit file to the coadd2d file(s).
+      -h, --help            show this help message and exit --keep_par            Propagate all parameters from the pypeit file to the coadd2d file(s).
 If not set, only the required parameters and their default values are included in the output file(s). (default: True)
       --obj OBJ [OBJ ...]
 Limit the coadd2d files created to observations of the specified target.
-If not provided, a coadd2D file is written for each target found in the Science directory.
+If not provided, a coadd2D file is written for each target found in the science directory.
                             The target names are included in the PypeIt spec2d file names.For example, the target for spec2d file "spec2d_cN 20170331S0216-pisco_GNIRS_20170331T085412.181.fits" is